Norway174/Terran/README.md

 # Terran

-**FEATURES**
+## FEATURES
 It's basically a copied human race with some modifications, taken from the Apex.
 I think I've added enough custom content to not call it a "copy" anymore.
 Though, the Apex uniforms and Ship are here to stay, because I really do like them. and that was original intent with this mod.

 But I will continue to work on this and add more custom content.
 One step at a time.
 So stay tuned for more Terran Command goodies!
-+Apex slightly modified starter ship Custom Terran Command starter ship First three tiers are Apex, rest is human.
+* Apex slightly modified starter ship Custom Terran Command starter ship First three tiers are Apex, rest is human.
 Soon to be modified with Apex ship details.
-+Apex uniforms
+* Apex uniforms
-+Tutorial quest
+* Tutorial quest
-+Custom Terran Command sign
+* Custom Terran Command sign
-+Custom crafting table called, Quantum Relay Supply System (QRSS for short) +MRE (Meal Ready to Eat), can be crafted with any edible food and one fabric (Kinda obsolete now, I think.
+* Custom crafting table called, Quantum Relay Supply System (QRSS for short)
+* MRE (Meal Ready to Eat), can be crafted with any edible food and one fabric (Kinda obsolete now, I think.
 Haven't tested.)
-+Custom Terran lore available In-Game from the start +Custom hairs, credits to @TimeCraked and @Dragonith +Custom Apex HDTV, a non-animated object turned into an animated object.
+* Custom Terran lore available In-Game from the start
+* Custom hairs, credits to @TimeCraked and @Dragonith
+* Custom Apex HDTV, a non-animated object turned into an animated object.

-*Planned-Features*
+**Planned-Features**
-+Apex villages with human/terran look and NPC's.
+* Apex villages with human/terran look and NPC's.
 (I.E. Friendly human settlements, tired of the USCM bases and Penal colonies with only hostiles.
 Why would the only humans left in the galaxy be all hostiles?)
 Codex with more lore/background info.
 (Feel free to post suggestions.)

-**CODEX**
+## CODEX
 If anyone wants to submit Codex stories, feel free to do so.
 Either in a thread here, or via a PM if you wish to keep it private, for players discover them In-Game.

 The Codex entry can be anything you'd want, somehow related to Terran.